PaulWozny/fixed_point/README.md

 #### QuickStart guide
 Go to *tutorial.md* and follow the instruction to install MyHDL on your computer.

+---
+In order to install fixed_point module you have to navigate to its direcory and run following command:
+> sudo python2.7 setup.py install

+current state of work:
+- fixed_numbers module is written for py2.7
+- myhdl is written for py3.6
+- 2to3 tool doesn't provide ready-to-use code

 #### Fixed point arithmetic
 - quick description of what fixed point actually is
 - ----||--- marix multiplication